-Monterey County's diverse parks range from tiny jewels beloved by birdwatchers to the vast, unspoiled spaces of the Los Padres National Forest.
+Monterey County's diverse parks range from tiny jewels beloved by birdwatchers to the vast, unspoiled spaces of the Los Padres National Forest and Fort Ord National Monument.
 Whether your interest is hiking, kayaking, parasailing and hang gliding, surfing, camping, horseback riding, fishing, mountain cycling, sailing, diving, geocacheing, birding, photography, trail running, tide pooling, stargazing or nearly any other outdoor activity, you'll find Monterey County's parks are the perfect place for outdoor fun.

 Protect this magical place by observing park regulations.
 Be sure to stay on marked trails for safety, and avoid the poison oak, a bushy ivy plant that is common throughout the county.
 Remember: "leaflets three, let it be!"